Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations: Introduction

 \subsection{Further comments on the literature}

 We collect here further references to the related literature.
-To the best of our knowledge, in the deterministic case, the investigation of the effect of a velocity field on the dynamics of passive scalars was first studied by Constantin, Kiselev, Ryzhik and Zlato\v{z} \cite{CKRZ08_mixing}.
-For some results in a nonlinear deterministic $L^2$--setting see \cite{IXZ21_TAMS}.
+To the best of our knowledge, in the deterministic case, the investigation of the effect of a velocity field on the dynamics of passive scalars was first studied by Constantin, Kiselev, Ryzhik and Zlato\v{s} \cite{CKRZ08_mixing}.
+For some results in a nonlinear deterministic $L^2$--setting see \cite{IXZ21_TAMS,KX_16_keller}.
+One interesting feature of the stochastic setting is that, in contrast to deterministic results, (stochastic) delayed blow--up type results are always accompanied with a homogenization one which describes the ``effective'' contribution of the driven turbulent dynamics on the system and this effective representation is consistent with physical experiments \cite{GE63_turbulence,LW76,SH91_turbulence,MC98,KD86_turbulence_chemical_reactions,ZCB20_fluid}.

 The case of a linear dynamic in a turbulent fluid, modeled by a transport noise, was also studied by Gess and Yaroslavtsev in \cite{GY21}.
-There the authors proved stabilization and enhanced dissipation by noise for passive scalar and they provide an interesting overview of previous results.
-A somehow intermediate situation has been studied by Bedrossian, Blumenthal and Punshon--Smith where the dynamics in the (deterministic) passive scalar equation is given by the solution of a \emph{stochastic} Navier--Stokes type equations, see \cite{BBPS21_PTRF,BBPS22,BBP22_AP}.
-However, in the latter results, one is limited to consider situations where Navier--Stokes type equations are known to be globally well--posed, e.g.\ $d=2$ for the Navier--Stokes equations.
+There the authors proved stabilization and enhanced dissipation by noise for passive scalars, and they also provide a detailed overview of previous results.
+A related interesting situation has been studied by Bedrossian, Blumenthal and Punshon--Smith in \cite{BBPS21_PTRF,BBPS22,BBP22_AP}, where they investigate the dynamics of deterministic passive scalars driven by a flow solving a \emph{stochastic} Navier--Stokes type system with additive noise.